About TMJ Arthroscopy

 - Splint therapy: A splint is a mouthguard worn to help protect the joints from further damage.

-Usually TMJ dysfunction and pain can be treated conservatively by a TMJ specialist.
-However, after conservative therapy, if you continue to suffer from chronic, intense pain and inflammation of the TMJ, consult with one of our exceptional oral surgeons.
+Usually, TMJ dysfunction and pain can be treated conservatively by a TMJ specialist.
+However, after conservative therapy, If you continue to suffer from chronic, intense pain and inflammation of the TMJ, consult with one of our exceptional oral surgeons.
 A surgical option may be the next treatment modality using TMJ arthroscopy.
 This surgical procedure can help improve joint function and alleviate painful symptoms, allowing you to manage your TMJ-related discomfort.
-To learn more about TMJ arthroscopy and whether it may be right for you.